Young man hospitalized after receiving 20,000 bee stings and swallowing 30 of them - News

 While blood flowed down her legs, the snake, approximately 2 m long, still managed to bite one of the woman’s index fingers.

-Terrified, Boonsong screamed out of the bathroom, at which point her husband managed to lock the reptile in the bathroom and contact professional snake catchers.
+Terrified, Boonsong screamed out of the bathroom, at which point her husband was able to lock the reptile in the bathroom and contact professional snake catchers.

 Bombed at HOUR 7!
 UFO makes ‘never seen’ maneuver near the International Space Station